microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

 </toast>
 ```

-An AppNotification that does not want to play any audio including the default, can use
+An AppNotification that does not want to play any audio including the default, can use MuteAudio to
-SetIsMuted(bool) to mute the audio.
+mute the audio.

 ```c#
 AppNotificationContent()